Place-Based Education

 Why Place-Based Education?

-(Photo: Students learn about the history and business in downtown Henderson, NC with the Launchpad program of our community partner, Turning Point Community Development Corporation of NC.)
+(Photo: Students explore the history and businesses in downtown Henderson, NC, with the Launchpad program of our community partner, Turning Point Community Development Corporation of NC.)